Dr Sammia Poveda

 Psychosocial wellbeing, ICTs and post-conflict societies (Myanmar)

 Mobile application for women’s empowerment: Working in partnership with UNDP Myanmar, this project evaluated the impact of a mobile application co-designed by UNDP and a rural network of women.
-This project explored the impacts that the co-design process and the use of the mobile application has had on the rural women’s development.
-Results of this work has been discussed closely with UNDP Myanmar, resulting in a report to be shared with other UN organisations and beyond.
+This project explored the impacts that the co-design process and the use of the mobile application had on the rural women’s development.
+Results of this work were discussed closely with UNDP Myanmar, resulting in a report to be shared with other UN organisations and beyond.

 Publications